The following definitions apply:

-5.2 Any delivery of nonconforming Goods, may only be returned where we are at fault.
+5.2 Any delivery of nonconforming Goods or quantity discrepancies noted upon receipt must be raised to us within 48 hours of receipt .
 These must be dealt with in accordance with our returns policy as incorporated into these Conditions by reference.
 This policy is available on request.
 In particular:

 (a) No return will be accepted without prior notification within TWO working days of receipt.

 (b) Written confirmation of storage conditions is required.
 Returns will be denied if Goods are not stored in accordance with manufacturer labelling and GDP regulations.